 - Police Brutality Teach-Out:

-- City of Champions: A History of Triumph and Defeat in Detroit
+- City of Champions: A History of Triumph & Defeat in Detroit

-- Dr. Armstrong moderating a discussion of the book, City of Champions: A History of Triumph and Defeat in Detroit by Stefan Szymanski & Silke-Maria Weineck, for which race and sport is an underlying theme.
+- Dr. Armstrong moderated a discussion of the book City of Champions: A History of Triumph and Defeat in Detroit by Stefan Szymanski & Silke-Maria Weineck, for which race and sport is an underlying theme.

 |Current C-RAES Research Projects.
 Left: Historically Black College/University Sports (presenter: Kristal McGreggor, PhD '20).
 Right: Race, Gender, & Sport Leadership (presenter: Elena Simpkins, PhD '19).
 Top of page: Race & Sport Consumption.|